Captain's Log

 What I did:

 Many of the heuristic violations pointed to a lack of consistency & standards in design throughout the app.
-There were also many areas that hindered the efficiency of the user experience, particularly in regards to users jumping between the app & website to complete task flows or locate help documentation.
+There were also significant efficiency issues, particularly with users having to jump between the app & website to complete tasks or find help documentation.
+The app in its current state was creating unnecessary friction at every turn.

-I facilitated conversations with both co-founders to understand the most pressing issues around user retention, & pinpoint who their current audience is vs who they'd like their audience to be going forward.
-We aligned on the top areas for improvement:
+I facilitated conversations with both co-founders to understand the most pressing issues around user retention & identify who their current audience is versus who they wanted to reach going forward.
+These discussions revealed three critical priorities:

 01 - Prioritize AI summaries & transcripts over audio content to…